 If an email comes from an unknown source, don’t open it.
-If you think it looks legit and you open it but then change your mind, be sure not to click on any links.
-Report the email as SPAM.
+If you think it looks legitimate and open it but then realize it’s probably a scam—don’t click on any links!
+Then immediately report the email as SPAM.

 5. Don’t Fill Out Unfamiliar Forms

-If you’re on a website applying for a service or making a purchase and you start to feel as if you’re being asked for more than the usual information, stop.
-Close the site and search the organization’s name.
-You may find other people have already reported being a victim of the same scam.
+If you’re on a website applying for a service or making a purchase and it asks you for more than the usual information—stop.
+Close out of the site and search for the organization’s name.
+You may find other people who have already reported being victims of the same scam.

 6. Don’t Answer Unfamiliar Phone Numbers

-Nowadays, we have a caller ID to show which of our trusted contacts are calling.
-If you’re unsure whether a number is legit, let the call go to voicemail and you can always call back if it turns out to be genuine.
+Nowadays, we have caller ID to show which of our trusted contacts is calling.
+If you’re unsure whether a number is legitimate, let the phone call go to voicemail.
+You can always call back if it turns out to be genuine.